Razi203/data_structures_wet2_tests/README.md

-# data_structures_wet2_tests
+# Data Structures Wet2 Tests
-Tests For Data Structures Wet Homework 2 - Spring 2024
+Tests for Data Structures Wet Homework 2 - Spring 2024

+The test suite is designed to help you verify the correctness of your zip file before submission.
+This way you ensure that your file works as expected and that no files are missing or mixed up at submission!

+**###### FOR TESTS TO VERIFY YOUR PIRATE RANK, VISIT: [Eilon's Tests (including custom rank testing)](https://github.com/eilon-code/data_structures_wet2_tests) ######**

-These Tests were made with <3 - jk you're on your own I'm not fixing any issues unless some test is wrong!
+These tests were created with ❤️ - Just kidding!
+You’re on your own unless there’s an error in the tests themselves!

-## Your not so Friendly Guide For Testing
+## Your Not-So-Friendly Guide for Testing

-All of the tests were randomly generated!

-If you notice any mistakes send me a message / open an issue in github or you can make pull request.
+All tests were randomly generated!
+If you notice any mistakes, feel free to message me, open an issue on GitHub, or make a pull request.

 Good Luck!

-## steps
+## Steps

-0. Make sure you are in the Tests directory in your terminal!
+0. Ensure you are in the Tests directory in your terminal.

-1. Move/Copy your *zip file* to inside the Tests folder (your file should be in the same directory as all of the supplied files and folders).
+1. Move or copy your *zip file* into the Tests folder.
+Your file should be in the same directory as all the supplied files and folders.

-**_Note:_ the \<zip file\> refers to the one you want to submit (containing your dry and all) meaning that you don't have to attach "wet2util.h" or "main24b2.cpp".
-A copy of wet-verify.py is attached if you want to test your zip file too!**
+**Note:** The \<zip file\> refers to the one you want to submit (containing your dry and all).
+You do not need to attach "wet2util.h" or "main24b2.cpp".
+A copy of wet-verify.py is included if you want to test your zip file too!

     ```
     Tests/
-    |__Files/
-    |__Unzipped/
-    .
-    .
-    .
-    |__compile.sh
-    |__new.sh
-    |__run.sh
+    ├── Files/
+    ├── Unzipped/
+    ├── compile.sh
+    ├── new.sh
+    ├── run.sh
-    |__<your zip file>
+    └── <your zip file>
     ```

-3. use chmod to gain access to .sh files: ```chmod +x compile.sh new.sh run.sh```
+2. Use `chmod` to gain access to the .sh files: `chmod +x compile.sh new.sh run.sh`

+    **Common bugs**:
-common bug - "You don't have access to a.out" to fix run ```chmod +x a.out```
+- If you encounter "You don't have access to a.out", fix it by running `chmod +x a.out`
+- If you encounter "unzip/zip errors", fix it by running `sudo apt install zip unzip`

-4. run [compile.sh](compile.sh) each time you change your zip folder, you only need to do it once if not changed. using ``` ./compile.sh <your zip file>```
+4. Run [compile.sh](compile.sh) each time you change your zip folder.
+You only need to do this once if no changes are made.
+Use `./compile.sh <your zip file>`

-5. run the tests using ```./run.sh```
+5. Run the tests using `./run.sh`

 ## Results

-The tests check for Time, Output matching, Memory Leaks.
+The tests check for:
+- Time
+- Output matching
+- Memory Leaks

-Each one is displayed whether faild or not and the number of failed tests will be printed at the end!
+Each result will be displayed as passed or failed, and the total number of failed tests will be printed at the end.

-For the tests failed check the file *tests_failed.txt*
+For details on failed tests, check the file *tests_failed.txt*.

-For the differences in the output check *Files/diff/<test number>*
+For differences in the output, check *Files/diff/\<test number\>*.

 ## Generating More Tests

-All of the python code used is attached so do what ever you want with it, to simply just make new tests use ```./new.sh``` , but be warned it takes a lot of time so you should change the values before hand in the generate python scripts.
+All the Python code used for test generation is included.
+You can create new tests using `./new.sh`.
+However, note that this process can be time-consuming, so you may want to adjust the values in the generation scripts beforehand.

-file *generate_tests.py* holds two variables - test count & the number of lines used
+- The file *generate_tests.py* holds two variables: test count and the number of lines used.

-file *input_generate.py* determines the range of values for ids and money
+- The file *input_generate.py* determines the range of values for IDs and money.